NastranSaberi/LakeIce_RF_Uncertainty/README.md

 # LakeIce_RF_Uncertainty

-Lake ice mapping using Random Forests are built on work by Wu, Y., Duguay, C. R., & Xu, L. (2021)[1].

-Uncertainty calculations are built on proposed method by Shaker, M. H., & Hüllermeier, E. (2020)[2].

 MODIS Terra Level 1B calibrated radiances product (MOD02/MYD02), Collection 6.1 used for mapping lake ice, water and cloud and uncertainty mapping.
 MOD02QKM with a 250 m pixel spacing at bands 1-2 and MOD02HKM with a 500 m-pixel spacing at bands: 3-7 were used.
 We applied Trishchenko, Luo, & Khlopenkov (2006)’s  method for resampling to 250 m pixels.

 <img width="404" alt="image" src="https://user-images.githubusercontent.com/59842707/189716327-e2aa92e6-ff64-469a-8b18-8aafdbe5b6f6.png">